Pupil Premium Policy & Strategy 2017 -18

 We value the opportunity to enhance the learning opportunities of all of our pupils at Crestwood School and pupil premium will allow us to put systems in place, for those considered to be disadvantaged.
-Heads of Year will continue to work closely with these pupils and try to ensure, with the Headteacher and Assistant Headteacher i/c Pupil Premium, that the best use is made of Pupil Premium funding.
+Heads of Year will continue to work closely with these pupils and try to ensure, with the Head Teacher and Assistant Head Teacher that the best use is made of pupil premium funding.

 We will evaluate the use of the funds on an annual basis and take steps to gear any changes towards the best value for money for the pupils concerned.

 Appendix: Sutton Trust research that guides spending (EFF Toolkit)

 |Ability grouping||£||☆☆☆||– 1 Month||Negative impact for very low or no cost, based on moderate evidence.|

 |After school Programmes||££££||☆☆||+ 2 Months||Low impact for high cost, based on limited evidence.|

 |Arts participation||££||☆☆☆||+ 2 Months||Low impact for high cost, based on moderate evidence.|